haxsaw/actuator/Tutorial.md

 >>>
 ```

 At the most global level, the NODE_NAME Var is defined with a value that contains two replacement parameter patterns.
 The first, BASE_NAME, is a Var defined on the grid MultiRole object, and has a value of 'Grid'.
 The second, NODE_ID, is defined on the Role managed by MultiRole, and has a value of _ctxt.name_.
 This context expression represents the name used to reach this role *when the expression is evaluated*.
 Context expressions aren't evaluated until they are used, and hence the value of this expression will depend on what node in the grid it is evaluated for.
 In this case, it is evaluateed for ns.grid[5], and hence ctxt.name will have a value of '5'.
-For each grid component created, the value of ctxt.name will match the key used in ns.grid[key].
+For each grid role created, the value of ctxt.name will match the key used in ns.grid[key].

 It's also worth noting in the two different methods used to set Vars on namespace model roles or containers.
 In the first method, Vars can be set using the keyword argument "variables"; the value must be an iterable (list) of Var objects to set on the role.
 In the second method, Vars are added to a role container with the add_variable() method, which takes an arbitrary number of Var objects when called, separated by ','.
-The add_variable() method has a return value of the component the method was invoked on, and hence the value of VarExample.grid is still the MultiRole instance.
+The add_variable() method has a return value of the role the method was invoked on, and hence the value of VarExample.grid is still the MultiRole instance.

 ### Variable setting and overrides
 Vars don't have to be defined when the namespace model class is defined; they can specified as having an empty value (*None* in Python), and that value can be provided later.